awsdocs/aws-sam-developer-guide/doc_source/serverless-policy-template-list.md

 ## S3CrudPolicy<a name="s3-crud-policy"></a>

-Gives create, read, update, and delete permission to objects in an Amazon S3 bucket\.
+Gives create, read, update, and delete permission to act on the objects in an Amazon S3 bucket\.

 ```
         "Statement": [